Mikulitsi/information-security-course/h5 - Uryyb, Greb!.md

 # h5 - Uryyb, Greb!

 ## € Schneier 2015: Applied Cryptography: Chapter 1: Foundations
+- The goals of cryptography are privacy, integrity, authentication, and non-repudiation.
+- Plaintext means the original information or data in human-readable form.
+- Ciphertext means the nonhuman-readable form of the output from applying a cryptographic algorithm to the original data.
+- Algorithm means the mathematical method (cipher) for encrypting and decrypting the data.
+- Key means the secret parameter (for example, number or string) that specifies how the algorithm operates.
+- Cryptosystem means the algorithm, key, and key management processes.

 ## Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg
+- The purpose of encryption is confidentiality.
+The purpose of signing is authenticity and integrity.
+Encryption and signing both rely on public/private key pairs.
+- Each user first creates their own keypair, public key, which they share with others, and private key, which is considered secret.
+- To export and import keys, users share their public keys via files of ASCII-armored text.
+Once the public key has been imported, it becomes available for encryption or verification.
+- After importing a public key from a user, the user must establish trust by verifying and signing the public key of the other user.
+- GNU Privacy Guard (gpg) is a specific implementation of PGP and is open-source. gpg is widely used, by example, in the development of the Linux kernel.

 ## a) Install OpenSSH server, connect to it using 'ssh' client
 <img width="1022" height="905" alt="image" src="https://github.com/user-attachments/assets/18728e78-b97e-4c5f-aba1-12d4d1350613" />